Dynatrace/obslab-log-problem-detection/docs/installation-explained.md

 kubectl get secret/dynatrace-otelcol-dt-api-credentials -o yaml
 ```

-## Log Data Only

-Although the OpenTelemetry demo application emits metrics, logs and traces,
-the Dynatrace OpenTelemetry collector is configured to send **only log data** to Dynatrace.

 ## Wait for System

 Wait for all pods to be Ready (can take up to 10mins)